MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/unity-spatial-audio-ch4.md

 ## Congratulations

 In this tutorial, you have learned how to enable and disable spatialization at run time, test out the app on a HoloLens 2 or in the Unity editor.
-In the app, you can now click the button to activate and deactivate spatialization on the video.
+In the app, you can now click the button to activate and deactivate spatialization of the audio.

 In the next tutorial you'll add a reverb effect to give sounds a sense of distance.